Ujiji: History

 A monument known as the "Dr. Livingstone Memorial" was erected in Ujiji to commemorate the meeting.
 There is also a modest museum.
 There is a former slave route near the market.
 In 1878, the London Missionary Society established their first missionary post on the shore of Lake Tanganyika at Ujiji.
 Some in Burundi claim the location of the famous meeting is a few miles south of the former capital Bujumbura.
 However, the Livingstone-Stanley Monument in Mugere actually marks a visit the two men made 15 days later on their joint exploration of northern Lake Tanganyika.

+Culture

+The culture of the people and town overall is Swahili in nature.
+Most residents are Muslim and of diverse ethnic backgrounds.